Andreas Stihl: Nazi Party membership

-Stihl was a member of the Nazi Party from 1933 and of the Allegemeine SS from 1935.
+Stihl was a member of the Nazi Party from 1933 and of the Allgemeine SS from 1935.
 He was not called for military service during the war, and instead ran his company as the "A. Stihl Maschinenfabrik" in Bad Canstatt.
 After the factory was badly damaged in bombings in 1943-1944, it was moved to Neustadt (now Waiblingen).
 The company employed about 250 people in 1939, and during the war it also employed some number of slave labourers.
 At the end of the war he was arrested by Allied troops and his company was seized.
 After three years' detention, he was classified as a Mitläufer, released, and had his company returned.

 Personal life

-In 1929, Andreas Stihl married Mia Giersch (1903-2002), with whom he had four children, among them Hans Peter Stihl (born 1932) and Eva Mayr-Stihl (born 1935), who succeeded her father in managing the company and remaining Vorstand until 2002.
+In 1929, Andreas Stihl married Mia Giersch (1903-2002), with whom he had four children, among them Hans Peter Stihl (born 1932) and Eva Mayr-Stihl (1935-2022), who succeeded her father in managing the company and remaining Vorstand until 2002.
 Stihl divorced his first wife in 1960, and married Hannelore Wegener-Doberg (1927-2009) the same year.